How to Keep Away Mosquitoes From Your Porch or Patio

-How to repel mosquitos and other bugs from your porch or patio using these 7 outdoor decorating solutions.
+Simple ways to repel mosquitoes and other biting insects from your porch or patio using these 8 outdoor pest control solutions.

 The state bird has officially come out of hibernation around here… the mosquito!
 Arg!

-If you fight the same battle every spring/summer and need some ideas of things that work to repel mosquitos from a porch, here is what we do that works.
+If you fight the same battle every spring/summer and need the most effective way to repel mosquitoes from a porch, here is what we do that works!
+(Number 8 at the bottom of this post is definitely the most important!)

 1. Hang Mosquito Net Curtains